alephnode/alephnode/src/pages/02-record-graphql/02-record-graphql.md

 There's quite a bit to unpack here, but it'll provide a high-level overview of how the service will function.

 I define the server, which is a new ApolloServer instance.
-It takes typeDefs (using the `gql` tagged template literal to ensure it's in its proper schema format) as well as resolvers as arguments.
-The third argument is context, which is where I'll use the `prisma-binding` library to hook in my new Prisma service into the API.
-Notice how I import the typeDefs generated within `src/generated/prisma-schema.js`, renaming it to distinguish from the app schema also required in the module.
+It takes typeDefs (using the <b>gql</b> tagged template literal to ensure it's in its proper schema format) as well as resolvers as arguments.
+The third argument is context, which is where I'll use the <b>prisma-binding</b> library to hook in my new Prisma service into the API.
+Notice how I import the typeDefs generated within _src/generated/prisma-schema.js_, renaming it to distinguish from the app schema also required in the module.

 Finally, export the server in the form of our handler since this is the format Netlify needs (explained in the deployment section).

-The next file we will create is `src/schema.js`, which holds the typeDefs passed to our ApolloServer instance.
+The next file we will create is _src/schema.js_, which holds the typeDefs passed to our ApolloServer instance.
 As noted earlier, the typeDefs define the schema for our service:

-src/schema.js:
+_src/schema.js:_

 ```javascript
 module.exports = `